 Engineering Student Experience Fund

-The Engineering Student Experience Fund (ESEF) is now open to bids from across the faculty and is looking to support events, programmes or initiatives that will enhance – not only the student experience – but also our community within the Faculty of Engineering.
+The Engineering Student Experience Fund (ESEF) is open to bids from across the faculty to support events or initiatives that will benefit the student experience and enhance our community within the Faculty of Engineering.
 Previous bids have brought students, staff and alumni alike together to celebrate the diversity, achievements and skill that we see in the faculty every day.

-To find out more about the Engineering Student Experience Fund and start the bidding process please email Charlotte Owen at firstname.lastname@example.org
+To find out more about the Engineering Student Experience Fund and start the bidding process please email the Student Experience Team firstname.lastname@example.org

 Previous successful bids: